breadtubetv/breadtubetv/content/channels/shonenronin/index.md

     name: Shonen Ronin
     slug: UCJZ7iekOTVsfzrnvAsN5hPw
     url: https://www.youtube.com/channel/UCJZ7iekOTVsfzrnvAsN5hPw
+    description: |-
-    description: "We're focused on making quality analysis mostly of anime with a leftist perspective.
+      We're focused on making quality analysis mostly of anime with a leftist perspective.
 We particularly care about shonen, and feel like we have a FRESH!~ perspective.
 Star is the only member who hasn't watched the masterpiece that is Hunter x Hunter 2011, so I'll just leave a reminder for him here to do that.

-Our Ronin Collective:
-Calliope The Cantaloupe
+      Our Ronin Collective: Calliope The Cantaloupe CherryBoyWriter Star TheHunterxHunter2011DickingRidingAssociation
-CherryBoyWriter
-Star
-TheHunterxHunter2011DickingRidingAssociation"
     subscribers: 878
 ---